c0ded00d1e12/ecen224/_labs/client.md

 While in previous labs you used `write()` to write to a file, for network programming, we use `send()` to write to a socket (see the link in **Explore More** for more details about this function).
 Look at the tutorial below to see how the function behaves and you will notice it is very close to writing to a file.
 However, be careful.
 Since this is network programming, there is no guarantee that when you call `send()` that it will send all the data in the buffer you tried to send.
 You will be responsible for writing the logic to ensure that **all** of the data is sent correctly by implementing a function called `client_send_image` in `client.c`.

 The standard `send` function will return how much of the data actually got sent.
 If the amount of data you were expecting to send is not the same as what `send` returned, that means not all of the data got sent.
 For example, if I am sending data that is 100 bytes long and I call `send` and it only returns 50, that means only the first 50 bytes got sent.
 I need to call `send` again, passing the rest of the data.
-You will need to keep calling send until the total bytes sent is equal to 100.
-Here is some pseudo-code to help:
+You will need to keep calling send until the total bytes sent is equal to the total bytes you were expecting to send.
+Here is some pseudo-code showing this concept:

 ```
 int socket = ...